tinelix/OpenDSS/README.md

 # OpenDSS
-Open sourced clone of Digital Sound System DOS audio player
+Virtual music center for Windows and Linux.
+Based on Digital Sound System by Sergey Sapelin.

 ## Repository Structure